apache/mxnet/scala-package/memory-management.md

 # JVM Memory Management
-The Scala and Java bindings of Apache MXNet use native memory (memory from the C++ heap in either RAM or GPU memory) for most of the MXNet Scala objects such as NDArray, Symbol, Executor, KVStore, Data Iterators, etc.
+The Scala and Java bindings of Apache MXNet use native memory (memory from the C++ heap in either RAM or GPU memory) for most of the MXNet objects such as NDArray, Symbol, Executor, KVStore, Data Iterators, etc.
 The associated Scala classes act only as wrappers.
 The operations done on these wrapper objects are then directed to the high performance MXNet C++ backend via the Java Native Interface (JNI).
 Therefore, the bytes are stored in the C++ native heap which allows for fast access.

 However, the JVM Garbage Collector only manages objects allocated in the JVM Heap and is not aware of the memory footprint of these objects in the native memory.
 Hence, the allocation/deallocation of native memory must be managed by MXNet Scala.